67MxexQ68/adminjs-input-ts/README.md

 # EmptyTS

-This project is a simple starter for TypeScript with some good start settings.
+This is a project is a simple starter for TypeScript with some good start settings.

 :!: Note: Settings/this file is configured for use in Windows, you might need to modify slashes in order to make it work.